 Which other female leaders do you admire and why?

-What do you personally and professionally want to accomplish in the next year?
+What do you want Career Contessa to accomplish in the next year?